 From route planning to accommodation, top tips for off-road sightseeing, and the best roadside snacks, Contours Travel makes planning your South American road trip a breeze!

 The most important tip for planning your Latin American road trip is not to bite off more than you can chew!
 Choose a small area and really take the time to explore it.
 Also, one-way drop-off fees can be truly exorbitant – so try and plan your trip as a circuit if possible.

 So, are you ready to hit the road and explore more of South and Central America?
 Here are some of our favourite self-drive destinations for road trip enthusiasts!

-We could wax lyrical about road tripping across Patagonia for hours.
+We could wax lyrical about road-tripping across Patagonia for hours.
 This vast, untamed region is one of the best in the world for self-drive holidays.
-In fact, it is so incredible that our Patagonian go-to man Ben Price has been developing a series of unique self-drive itineraries that we will be sharing with you over the coming months in our newsletters.
-These remarkable, in depth road trips will take you across the Andean Lakes, along the Carretera Austral, through Welsh Patagonia and to the ends of the earth, Tierra del Fuego.
+In fact, it is so incredible that our Patagonian specialists have been developing a series of unique self-drive itineraries that we will be sharing with you over the coming months in our newsletters.
+These remarkable, in-depth road trips will take you across the Andean Lakes, along the Carretera Austral, through Welsh Patagonia, and to the ends of the earth, Tierra del Fuego.

 When to go?

 Northern Patagonia can be enjoyed year-round but further south it is best to travel between October and May.

 Always allow extra time for photo stops!
 The continually changing light and dramatic landscape will have you constantly stopping in amazement!
 Also, take note that high winds and prolific wildlife can make driving challenging in some parts of Patagonia.
 Drive cautiously at all times.